 ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT Х
+SAT or ACT х

 ACT Only

 SAT Only

 SAT and SAT Subject Tests or

 ACT

 SAT Subject Tests Х

-• rst-time, first-year, degree-seeking applicants dless of whether the writing score will be used ACT with writing required ACT with writing recommended ACT with or without writing accept oted • rst-time, first-year, degree-seeking applicants dless of whether the Essay score will be used SAT with Essay component requ SAT with Essay component reco X SAT with or without Essay compo mmended C8C Please indicate how your institution will use the SAT or ACT essay com iponent; check all that apply.
-For admission For placement SAT essay ACT essay] For advising In place of an application essay As a validity check on the application process No college policy as of now Not using essay component Х X C8D In addition, does your institution us e applicants' test s cores for academ ic advising?
-Yes x No C8E Latest date by which SAT or ACT s Latest date by which SAT Subject C8F If necessary, use this space to clar policies (e.g., if tests are recommen students, or if tests are not required students): nded for some C8G Please indicate which tests your institut SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify): ion uses for placem e ent (e.g., state test s):
+C8B If your institution will make use of the for Fall 2022 please indicate which in the admissions process): X ACT with writing required ACT with writing recommended ACT with or without writing acce pted С8В If your institution will make use of the for Fall 2022 please indicate which in the admissions process): • Х SAT with Essay component requ SAT with Essay component recc SAT with or without Essay comp mmended C8C Please indicate how your institution n will use the SAT o or ACT essay com ponent; check all th nat apply.
+For admission For placement SAT essay ACT essay] For advising - In place of an application essay As a validity check on the application process No college policy as of now Not using essay component х х C8D In addition, does your institution us se applicants' test s cores for academ ic advising? х Yes No C8E Latest date by which SAT or ACT s Latest date by which SAT Subject C8F If necessary, use this space to clar policies (e.g., if tests are recomme students, or if tests are not required students): nded for some C8G x Please indicate which tests your institut SAT ACT SAT Subject Tests AP tion uses for placem e ent (e.g., state tests ;): X CLEP X v Institutional Exam State Exam (specify):